muxinc/media-chrome/README.md

 ## Use with React

-While you technically can use Media Chrome elements directly with React, it can sometimes be a bit clunky to work with Web Components in React, and some things just don't feel idiomatic to the framework.
+While you technically can use Media Chrome elements directly with React, it can sometimes be a bit clunky to work with Web Components in React, and some things just don't feel idiomatic to the framework (for example: having to use `class=` instead of `className=`, see [React's official docs regarding web components](https://reactjs.org/docs/web-components.html) for more details).
 To help with this, we've published some React wrapper components for all of our core Elements.
 You can read up on using them [here](https://www.media-chrome.org/en/react).

 ## Why?